Communities in Schools of Atlanta

 Georgia State University

-Dan Immergluck, a professor in the Andrew Young School of Policy Studies at Georgia State University, is the author of four books, more than 60 scholarly articles, numerous book chapters, and scores of research reports.
+Dan Immergluck, a professor in the Andrew Young School of Policy Studies at Georgia State University, is the author of five books, more than 120 journal articles, book chapters, and research reports.
 An expert on housing, neighborhood change, real estate, and community development, he’s been a consultant to the U.S. Department of Housing and Urban Development and the U.S. Department of Justice, testified several times before Congress, and served as a visiting scholar at the Federal Reserve Bank of Atlanta.
+His latest book is Red Hot City: Housing, Race, and Exclusion in Twenty-First Century Atlanta.

 Education: Northwestern University, University of Michigan (MPP), University of Illinois at Chicago (PhD)